-To learn more about other situations where the amount received might be taxable, see IRS Publication 525.
+To learn more about other situations where the amount received might be taxable, see Publication 525 at www.irs.gov.

-Dividends on a life-insurance policy - Premiums are usually paid with after-tax dollars.
+- Dividends on a life insurance policy -- Premiums are usually paid with after-tax dollars.
 So, dividends you receive are considered to be an overpayment of your premium.
 These are usually tax-free.
-If the total of the dividends you receive is more than the total of the premiums you paid, the excess amount is taxable.
+If the dividends you receive is more than the premiums you paid, the excess amount is taxable.

-Gifts - The giver must present the gift out of true kindness for the gift to qualify as tax-free.
-If federal gift tax is owed on the gift, the giver owes the tax.
+- Gifts -- If federal gift tax is owed on the gift, the giver owes the tax.
 So, you don’t usually need to report the receipt of gifts.

-Health savings accounts (HSA) - When you withdraw money from an HSA to pay qualifying medical expenses, the withdrawal is tax-free.
+- Health savings accounts (HSA) -- Withdrawals from an HSA are tax-free if they're used to pay qualifying medical expenses.

-Inheritances - Any money or property you inherit is tax-free unless the item is considered to be income in respect of decedent (IRD).
+- Inheritances -- Any money or property you inherit is tax-free unless the item is considered to be income in respect of a decedent (IRD).
 Items like retirement accounts are usually considered to be IRD.
-So, when you inherit a traditional IRA or company retirement benefits, you must pay tax on the income just as the deceased would have had to do.
+If you inherit a traditional IRA or company retirement benefits, you must pay tax on the income just as the deceased would have had to do.

-For inheritances, your basis is usually the property's fair market value on the day the person who bequeathed it to you died.
-You need to know the basis of the property so you can figure the amount of capital gain or loss you’ll have when you dispose of the property.
+For inheritances, your basis is usually the property's FMV on the day the person who gave it to you died.
+You need to know the basis of the property.
+This is so you can figure the amount of capital gain or loss you’ll have when you dispose of the property.

-For property inherited from an individual who died in 2010, your basis will be the fair market value on the date of death.
+For property you inherited from someone who died in 2010, your basis will be the FMV on the date of death.
 This is true unless the executor of the estate made a special election.
 If so, your basis will be the deceased individual’s basis in the property.

 The Tax Relief Act of 2010 created a special election that estate executors could make to allow the use of either of these: